-Perfect with a squeeze of lemon juice, pastéis de bacalhau can be enjoyed as both an appetizer or a main.
+Perfect with a squeeze of lemon juice, pastéis de bacalhau can be enjoyed as both an appetizer and a main dish.

-A recipe originating in the north, this bacalhau dish was popular among the poorest Portuguese.
-Now, it is a Portuguese dish loved by most people.
+A recipe originating in the north, this style of bacalhau dish was popular among the poorest Portuguese people.
+Now, it is enjoyed by people from all walks of life.

-Intrepid Portuguese explorers happened across a very spicy species of chilli while exploring the tropical forests of Mozambique.
+Intrepid Portuguese explorers happened across a very spicy species of chili while exploring the tropical forests of Mozambique.

-Today, piri-piri sauce fuses the chilis with a range of delicious ingredients.
-These include zesty lemon, peppers, garlic, and paprika, among others.
+Today, piri piri sauce mixes these chilis with a range of delicious ingredients, including zesty lemon, peppers, garlic, and paprika, among others.

-With piri-piri glaze across the charred skin of a smokey chicken leg and a side of crispy fries, you get a zingy, spicy flavor few chicken dishes can match up to.
+With a piri piri glaze across the charred skin of a smokey chicken thigh and a side of crispy fries, you get a zingy, spicy flavor very few chicken dishes can match up to.

 Bifanas are beautifully simple and so succulent.
 These pork or steak sandwiches are enjoyed at bars and bakeries throughout Portugal.